Television South: Loss of franchise

 In 1990, the new Broadcasting Act was passed by parliament, which deregulated broadcasting in the UK and removed the monopoly on programme production held by franchise holders.
 Changes to network broadcasting and the introduction of cable and satellite channels meant that ITV needed to be leaner and fitter to compete with its new rivals.

 The original draft of the Broadcasting Act stated that the applicant with the highest cash bid would win; however, following fears that this would financially stretch the network and diminish programme standards, the concept of a 'quality threshold' was introduced.
 Incumbents and applicants had to pass this first, before cash bids were even considered; even then, if a cash bid was deemed to impact on plans, the application could be rejected.

-TVS passed the quality threshold – indeed, as the incumbent broadcaster, it could hardly have failed to do so, as failure would have called the regulatory regime of the new Independent Television Commission into question.
 The lucrative nature of the TVS contract area made it one of the most desirable franchises in the UK.
 Despite preparing vast amounts of audience research, programming proposals and an extremely comprehensive application document for the ITC, the TVS board – now minus its founder Gatward – calculated that it needed to outbid all opposition to retain its licence.
 This resulted in the 'bid high or die' strategy – in which the management calculated the highest possible bid that TVS could possibly afford.
 The result of these calculations was a massive £59 million per annum, payable for the following 10 years; it was the highest bid ever made by any UK television broadcaster.